Indian aid to Africa: Algeria

 India provided Algeria with US$1 million as humanitarian aid for the victims of the earthquake which struck Algeria in May 2003.
-Medicines worth half a million US dollars were handed over in April 2004 and the balance in the form of construction steel for the houses for the victims was handed over in October 2006.
+Medicines worth half a million US dollars were handed over in April 2004 and $2 million, which is the balance in the form of construction steel for the houses for the victims was handed over in October 2006.
 The Indian Space Research Organisation launched the Algerian satellite Alsat 2A into orbit in July 2010.

 Angola

 The Indian Foreign Ministry gifted ambulances manufactured by Mahindra & Mahindra to the Government of Angola as a goodwill gesture in December 2005.
 India extended a $40 million line of credit (LOC) to Angola for the rehabilitation of the Moçâmedes Railway in 2005.
-The Exim Bank of India to Angola provide three LOCs worth $28.8 million for agricultural equipment and Indian tractors.
-The State Bank of India, which opened its representative office in Luanda in April 2005, also extended commercial lines of credit of US$15.8 million for supply of tractors and import of capital equipment from India.
-The Government of India extended a $30 million LOC to set up an industrial park and a $15 million LOC to establish a cotton ginning and spinning plant in Angola in 2008–09.
+The Government of India also extended to Angola three different grants worth $28.8 million for the purchase of agricultural equipment and infrastructure.
+The State Bank of India, which opened its representative office in Luanda in April 2005, also extended concessional lines of credit of US$15.8 million for supply of tractors and import of capital equipment from India.
+The Government of India extended a $30 million aid to set up an industrial park and a $15 million aid to establish a cotton ginning and spinning plant in Angola in 2008–09.
 In June 2012, the Exim Bank provided a $23 million LOC for supply of tractors, implements and related spares.

-India offered Angola a line of credit of $100 million in May 2021 for the purchase of naval boats, interceptor crafts and construction of naval vessels and slipways.
+Recently, India offered Angola a grant of $100 million in May 2021 for the purchase of naval boats, interceptor crafts and construction of naval vessels and slipways.

 Cameroon

 India donated 60 tractors and agricultural implements to the Government of Cameroon in 2007.
-India extended a line of credit worth $37.65 million on 29 May 2009 to fund rice and maize farm plantations.
+India extended an aid worth $37.65 million on 29 May 2009 to fund rice and maize farm plantations.
 The Pan-African e-Network project was implemented in Cameroon in June 2010.
 India established tele-medicine and tele-education projects at the Cameroon State Regional University Yaoundé and its hospital.
-India provided Cameroon with a line of credit of $42 million in September 2012 for Cassava plantation projects in the country.
+India provided Cameroon with a grant of $42 million in September 2012 for Cassava plantation projects in the country.